ashayp22/SummerChallengeiOS/README.md

 ### Features

-- Display mentor information with a Table View and Modal
+- Displays mentor information with a Table View and Modal
-- Order mentors based on profile image
+- Orders mentors based on profile image
 - Scroll to Top button